mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/create-cluster/index.md

 		--registry-mirror-password=${DOCKER_REGISTRY_PASSWORD}
 		```

-1. Depending on the cluster size, it will take a few minutes to be created.
+1. Depending on the cluster size, it will take a few minutes to create.
 After the creation, use this command to get the Kubernetes kubeconfig for the new cluster and begin deploying workloads:

 	```bash
 	dkp get kubeconfig -c ${CLUSTER_NAME} > ${CLUSTER_NAME}.conf